StorjOld/metatool/documentation/_sources/package_reference.txt

 1. **Payment value** - defines who must pay for the downloading.
 2. **Access value** - defines who can access to the file on the server.
-3. **Servable value** - defines whether the served data will be decrypted or not while the downloading.
-                        (it will be used only when decryption key is passed)
+3. **Servable value** - defines whether the served data will be decrypted or not while the downloading (it will be used only when decryption key is passed)

 Under the above guidelines we create PAS codes to determine how a file is treated.
 For example, **001** would be a free public file that can be downloaded in plaintext.